-In January 2016, NDEQ developed this web page as a method of informing the public about the federal Clean Power Plan (CPP) and to invite public participation in the development of a state response.
+In January 2016, NDEE developed this webpage as a method of informing the public about the federal Clean Power Plan (CPP) and to invite public participation in the development of a state response.

 However, in February 2016, the U.S. Supreme Court granted a stay that temporarily halts the U.S. EPA’s enforcement of the CPP, pending a decision from the U.S. Court of Appeals for the District of Columbia Circuit in Washington.

-Due to the Supreme Court stay, NDEQ is no longer continuing work related to the CPP at this time.
+Due to the Supreme Court stay, NDEE is no longer continuing work related to the CPP at this time.

 This web page will be revised if the stay is lifted or if other actions regarding the development of a carbon mitigation strategy for power plants are announced.